joaquinballesteros/pubchem/README.md

 * ## Download and installation
 1. Install [Python 3.9+](https://www.python.org/)
 2. Download/Clone this repository and enter it into the main directory.
+If you are not familiar with Git, just go to the green button code, click on it, and download the zip.
 3. Create a virtual environment: `python -m venv env`
 4. Activate the environment: